NicoSB/Recommendation-System/README.md

 The recommendation system itself is an implementation of KaVE's _ICallsRecommender_ interface.
 Additionally, RecommendatonSystem provides a method to provide actual user selections.
 This allows the model to improve based on implicit developer feedback.

+### Sample Model
+A sample model can be found [here](https://drive.google.com/open?id=125qwbkRkihYqJwkXIs_aGyMEOsfU3FRa).
+In order to use it, you need to provide a valid link to the repository.
+For this purpose, take a look at the previously mentioned examples.

 ## Mining
 This project includes a miner which uses KaVE's [context data set](http://www.kave.cc/datasets).
 The miner analyzes method invocations to build an initial model.